 Disclosure: I partnered with KitchenAid for this recipe post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.

 Each bite is slightly crisp, wonderfully pillowy and melts in your mouth.
+You’ll find yourself digging your fork in again and again because its just that addictive.
 As the holiday season approaches, I’m looking to challenge and reinvent my favorite recipes, including classic coffee cake.
 Hence this recipe being born: this Sweet Potato Coffee Cake recipe topped off with a Maple Glaze.
+Don’t get me wrong, there’s nothing wrong with a classic coffee cake but sometimes you just gotta mix it up.

 HOW TO BAKE THE BEST COFFEE CAKE RECIPE